Frances Hodgson Burnett: Marriage

-With the income from her writing, she returned to England for an extended visit in 1872, and then went to Paris where, having agreed to marry Swan, she ordered an haute couture wedding dress to be made and shipped to Tennessee.
-Shortly afterward, she returned home and attempted to postpone the wedding until the dress arrived, but Swan insisted they marry as soon as possible, and they were married in September 1873.
-Writing about the dress disappointment to a Manchester friend, she said of her new husband: "Men are so shallow ... he does not know the vital importance of the difference between white satin and tulle, and cream-colored brocade".
-Within the year, she gave birth to her first child, Lionel, in September 1874.
-Also during that year, she began work on her first full-length novel, That Lass o' Lowrie's, set in Lancashire.
+With the income from her writing, Frances returned to England for an extended visit in 1872, and then went to Paris where, having agreed to marry Swan, she ordered an haute couture wedding dress to be made and shipped to Tennessee.
+Shortly afterward, Frances returned home and attempted to postpone the wedding until the dress arrived, but Swan insisted they marry as soon as possible, and they were married in September 1873.
+Writing about the dress disappointment to a Manchester friend, she said of her new husband: "Men are so shallow ... he does not know the vital importance of the difference between white satin and tulle, and cream-coloured brocade".
+Frances gave birth to her first child, Lionel, in September 1874.
+That same year, she began work on her first full-length novel, That Lass o' Lowrie's, set in Lancashire.

 The couple wanted to leave Knoxville, and her writing income allowed them to travel to Paris, where Swan continued his medical training as an eye and ear specialist.
 The birth of their second son, Vivian, forced them to return to the United States.
-She had wanted her second child to be a girl, and having chosen the name Vivien, changed to the masculine spelling for her new son.
-The family continued to rely on her writing income, and to economize she made clothing for her boys, often including many frills.
+She had wanted her second child to be a girl, and having chosen the name Vivien, and changed to the masculine spelling for her new son.
+The family continued to rely on her writing income, and to economize, Burnett made clothing for her sons, often including many frills.
 Later, Burnett continued to make clothing, designing velvet suits with lace collars for her boys and frilly dresses for herself.
 She allowed her sons' hair to grow long, which she then shaped into long curls.